 cozy little beach, yummy food!

 Sherrick's Bay is really, really, really, remote!
 If you can find Sherrick's Bay through the maze of dirt and sand and bumpy roads, congratulations!
 You have really explored the island!
-You may have to do some digging at the Lands and Survey office, but no one has built out here yet.
+You may have to do some digging at the Lands and Survey office.
+There must be some Anguilla real estate here, as there is only one villa on the beach.

 Sherrick's Bay...